 You don’t have to know much about real estate to know that prices can go up and down.
 However, they tend to go up in the long run despite occasional market downturns.
 Those just don’t last forever.

 The fundamentals are just too strong.
-Physical land is one commodity not being made anymore, and supply chain issues and labor shortages mean that homes and buildings aren’t being built as often as they used to get put up.
+Physical land is one commodity not being made anymore, and supply chain issues and labor shortages mean that homes and buildings aren’t being built as often as they used to.
 With a population that grows nearly every year, the current demand for real estate is going to keep growing.